sociocs/sociocs-docs/bulk-calling.md

 ---

-Once you click "*Next*", you will be shown a confirmation popup with a sample preview of the message.
-You will also be able to send a test message to yourself before confirming the campaign.
+Once you click "*Next*", you will be shown a confirmation popup.
+You will also be able to make a test call to yourself before confirming the campaign.

 In case you need to make any changes, click "*Cancel*" in the confirmation popup to close it.